Lower Back Pain and Neck Pain

 - Damage to the vertebra (spine).

-Back pain and neck pain may either occur suddenly or over time due to repetitive strain.
+Back and neck issues may either occur suddenly or over time due to repetitive strain.
 The same survey found that about 1 in 10 Singaporeans suffer attacks of pain once a month or more frequently.
 In most cases, nothing abnormal shows up in tests such as X-rays and there is no permanent damage.

 Unfortunately, from a relative perspective, the 99% of lower back pain stems from benign musculoskeletal problems such as muscle or soft tissue sprains and strains.
 These cases are referred to as non specific low back pain.